Corey Bailey

 warrant the cost of an external hard drive.
 Know that the CD format is yesterday’s

-read them when the time comes.
+can read them when the time comes.
 Use archival quality CD-R’s or DVD-R’s.
-When you

-can find them, they can cost upwards of $4.00 US each in small quantities but for
+When you can find them, they can cost upwards of $4.00 US each in small

 Off site where?

-As I mentioned earlier: “Give copies to as many family members that will store your
+As I mention in another article: “Give copies to as many family members that will

-family history, and of course, enjoy it.”
-A safe deposit box is one of my favorites.
+store your family history, and of course, enjoy it.”
+A safe deposit box is one of my

-Besides the copy of all your data, safe deposit boxes are great for all of the
+favorites.
+Besides the copy of all your data, safe deposit boxes are great for all of

-insurance papers, birth certificates, and other important papers that you want to be
+the insurance papers, birth certificates, and other important papers that you want

-able to find when you need them.
+to be able to find when you need them.
 On-line storage (the cloud) is an option.
-Most on-

-line services will securely store any amount of data for you, With on-line storage, you
+Most on-line services will securely store any amount of data for you, With on-line

 Everything else (Group 2)

-day when your hard drive fails and chances are, it will.
-It’s not a matter of if it will fail,
+that day when your hard drive fails and chances are, it will.
+It’s not a matter of if it

-but when.
-You also need to establish a regular schedule for backing up your personal
+will fail, but when.
+You also need to establish a regular schedule for backing up

-computers.
-Whatever schedule that you use, know that, if you have to use that last
+your personal computers.
+Whatever schedule that you use, if you have to use that

-backup, it will take you back to when it was made.
-External drives work great for this
+last backup, it will take you back to when it was made.
+External drives work great

-and many come bundled with software to automate the backup task.
-The 10-year
+for this and many come bundled with software to automate the backup task.

-lifespan mentioned above will more than likely be about 5 years if you leave it
+The 10-year lifespan mentioned above will more than likely be about 2 to 5 years if

-powered up.
-Even allowing for a 5-year lifespan, your backup drive will probably
+you leave it powered up.
+Even allowing for a 5-year lifespan, your backup drive will

 I like to use hard drive cloning software for backing up the boot drive that contains